Transsexuals Act (TSG)

 In particular, the TSG does not regulate medical treatment and surgery.
 Nevertheless, it makes use of the medical diagnosis "Transsexualismus"/ transsexualism.

 Many of the TSG's rules have been ceased to be in force by the German Federal Constitutional Court, or the German Federal Supreme Court respectively during the past decades - starting as early as in the year after its implementation and mostly recognizing that a given single TSG article was not in line with human dignity as protected by the German Basic Law (as the German constitution is called).
 In a way, the TSG visualizes the progress that the German society has been making since 1980.
 Many regulations of what was considered a modern law back in 1980 are no longer in force as per verdicts from Germany's highest courts.
 The Federal Constitutional Court has issued some of the rationales of its decisions since 2005 as comprehensive press releases in English language for those who are interested in further reading.

-The numerous cancellations in the TSG have resulted in the present situation where the change of given names as well as sex re-assignment can take place concurrently (as of Nov 2015).
+The numerous cancellations in the TSG have resulted in the present situation where the change of given names as well as sex re-assignment can take place concurrently.

 The TSG's original two step approach of the so-called "small solution" (sole change of given names) followed by the "big solution" (adding sex re-assignment to the changed given names) at a later stage may still be chosen by an applicant on his or her own discretion, but is no longer obligatory.
 An applicant may as well choose to change the given names and keep the original sex assignment as long as he or she pleases (small solution only).

 Understanding the legal framework of transsexualism is crucial in making informed decisions for our future lives.
-You can find a link to the German text of the Transsexuals Act at the top of this webpage, but we could not find any English translation whatsoever, not to mention one that was validated by a legal advisor.
+You can find a link to the German text of the Transsexuals Act at the top of this webpage.
+We regret, we have been unable to find any English translation whatsoever, not to mention one that was validated by a legal advisor.

 Chapter One Changing Given Names